 Purchase a new policy.
-If you name the COF as the irrevocable owner and beneficiary of the policy, you will receive tax receipts for all the premium payments that you make.
+If you name the Foundation as the irrevocable owner and beneficiary of the policy, you will receive tax receipts for all the premium payments that you make.

-Name the COF as the beneficiary of a new or existing policy.
+Name the Foundation as the beneficiary of a new or existing policy.
 Your estate will receive a tax receipt for the face value of the policy when the gift is realized.

-The benefits of donating Life Insurance include the pleasure of making a significant gift to the COF by making relatively small payments toward a life insurance policy over several years, the proceeds pass quickly to the COF free of taxes, fees and probate costs, and your gift does not reduce the value of your estate for your heirs.
+The benefits of donating Life Insurance include the pleasure of making a significant gift to the Foundation by making relatively small payments toward a life insurance policy over several years, the proceeds pass quickly to the Foundation free of taxes, fees and probate costs, and your gift does not reduce the value of your estate for your heirs.

-For further information on bequests, life insurance or other planned giving opportunities, please contact Selga Apse, Business Manager, at 416 32 4 4297 or firstname.lastname@example.org.
+For further information on bequests, life insurance or other planned giving opportunities, please contact Selga Apse, Director of Operations, at 416 324 4297 or firstname.lastname@example.org.